 There's also a handful of vague implications that the Prince of Verona is himself the head of a third clan, which is also apparently decimated by the feud (Mercutio, his nephew and presumptive heir since no royal children are mentioned, dies moments before his own killer, the youngest male Capulet, Tybalt, and the prince's cousin Count Paris is killed by Romeo Montague only a little while before the deaths of Romeo and Juliet).
 In the end, the prince shares in the Montagues' and Capulets' grief by commenting that he has also lost "a brace of kinsmen".

 - The Elder Scrolls III: Morrowind: The Dunmer (Dark Elf) Great Houses are a combination of blood relations and adopted members.
 Each House has its own specialty: House Telvanni is led by ancient wizards, House Hlaalu is for merchants and thieves and House Redoran is the warrior house.
-Two other Houses are mentioned by not seen: House Indoril and House Dres.
+Two other Houses are mentioned by not (properly) seen, due to not having a Vvardenfell presence: House Indoril (tightly bound up with the Temple, so effectively a house for rulers, administrators and priests) and House Dres (traditionalist slavers).
 The Big Bad of the game is the titular head of House Dagoth, which had been forcibly dissolved.

 - Legacy of Kain: Soul Reaver has the six vampire clans.
 The five remaining clans we see in the game serve as distinct enemy classes for Raziel to fight.

 - Rome: Total War: The Roman Empire (or, more properly, The Roman Republic) in this Real-Time Strategy game consists of three main factions, the Julii, Brutii, and Scipii, each one based around a single influential clan (there's also a fourth faction, the Senate, but that one isn't relevant to this trope).